upserve/sqstaskmaster/README.rst

 By passing the queue_constructor argument to the TaskManager, you can bypass AWS SQS and use a local, in memory queue object to send and receive messages allowing local synchronous integration testing.
 This creates one global queue for each url.
-It is not for testing system behavior and does not implement retries, timeouts or other SQS features.
-It is only for integration testing of the interface between your producer and consumer methods.
+It is not for testing system behavior and does not implement retries, message timeouts or other SQS features.
+It is only for integration testing of the interface between your producer and consumer methods with the TaskManager serialization and MessageHandler execution.

 Development
 ***********